marcelpatrick/3rdPersonV2/README.md

 # ITERATION 3: Game Mode and Effects

-# Create our custom Game Mode
+# 1: Create our custom Game Mode
 - Will use our custom KillEmAllGameMode that will be derived from and implement the default main game mode, SimpleShooterGameMode

-- Define a function for when the actors are killed
+## 1.1: Pawn Killed function
-	- Use our custom PawnKilled() method in KillEmAllGameMode which will override the virtual PawnKilled() method in the parent SimpleShooterGameModeBase.
+- Define a function for when the actors are killed: Use our custom PawnKilled() method in KillEmAllGameMode which will override the virtual PawnKilled() method in the parent SimpleShooterGameModeBase.

 SimpleShooterGameModeBase.h
 ```cpp